 Get kids involved in the whole process

 Getting your kids involved is a good idea to introduce them to new food.
-Ask them to help you choose which vegetable to eat and prepare them together.
+Ask them to help you choose which vegetable they'd like to eat and then prepare it together.
 Rinse, cook or plate them.
 Let their imagination run wild creating plate designs with veggies of different colours and shapes.
-Feeling proud that they have prepared it themselves, kids will be more likely to try new food.
+Feeling proud that they have prepared it themselves, a child will be more likely to try this new food.

 Vary the cooking method

 For some kids, it might be the feel of vegetables rather than their taste.
-You can try different cooking methods to see if your children like one more over others.
+You can try different cooking methods to see if your children likes one style more than others.
 Perhaps they don’t like steamed broccoli but they might love broccoli cream.
 Maybe they totally hate grated carrots, but they adore them sautéed over a low-heat wok, making them far sweeter and tastier.

 Vegetables are so varied and so versatile that your options are almost endless: you can bake them, sauté them with coconut oil to give them a sweet taste, blend them, steam them or just serve them raw.
 It’s just a matter of trying!
 While at it, why not try changing the fork for a spoon or the other way around?
 Sometimes it’s as simple as that to begin to change a picky eater’s mind.